 Again you can see how the Polar M600 records the heart rate perfectly, at least during the progressive race period.
 In the final sprints it manages to do the first one perfectly, falling a little short in the following two.
 The fourth and fifth interval records it satisfactorily, much better than the Forerunner 35 which at that stage of the training seems to be even more tired than me.

-Then another race at a constant pace but at a higher intensity, going around the Z4 and Z5 and bringing the heart rate closer to cadence rates (a complicated situation for the optical sensors, because sometimes when the "hits" of the cadence coincide with the optical pulse it causes the graph to be totally distorted by the similarity between both signals).
+Then another run at a constant pace but at a higher intensity, hovering around the Z4 and Z5 and bringing the heart rate closer to cadence rates (a complicated situation for the optical sensors, as sometimes the coincidence of the "hits" of the cadence with the optical pulse causes the graph to be totally distorted by the similarity between the two signals).
 The Polar M600 in blue, this time introducing the Fitbir Charge 2 optical sensor into the equation.

 Again you can see how the start of the activity is complicated for the chest sensor, which needs more than 6 minutes to get into the right rhythm.
 Meanwhile the sensor of the Polar M600 is working at full capacity from the start, even if it is momentarily lost for a few minutes, however it is able to recover and finish the activity correctly.

 An incorrect reading for some undetermined reason, because at that time I neither moved the watch nor was I doing anything strange.